opentofu/opentofu/docs/state_encryption.md

 }
 ```

+> [!NOTE]
-**Note:** the user is responsible for keeping this key safe and follow disaster recovery best practices.
+> The user is responsible for keeping this key safe and follow disaster recovery best practices.
 OpenTofu is a read-only consumer for the key the user provided and will not perform tasks on the key management system like key rotation.

 The user also has to specify at least one encryption method referencing the key provider.
 This encryption method determines how the encryption takes place.
 It is the user's responsibility to make sure that they provided a key that is suitable for the encryption method.